cryptix/for-science-keyboard/README.md

 # Ordering PCBs

-PCBs can be manufactuered by a variety of online PCB fabricators, some have special offers for PCBs under 100mm square, so shop around.
+PCBs can be manufactured by a variety of online PCB fabricators, some have special offers for PCBs under 100mm square, so shop around.
 You can use [PCBShopper](https://pcbshopper.com/) to search for the best price.

-The 3 zip files in the gerber directory contain the gerber files your fabricator will need to make the main PCB [for-science-pcb.zip](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-pcb.zip) and the plate [for-science-plate.zip](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-plate.zip) and base  [for-science-base.zip](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-base.zip) PCBs.
+The 3 ZIP files in the */gerber* directory contain the Gerber files your fabricator will need to make [the main PCB (for-science-pcb.zip)](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-pcb.zip), [the plate (for-science-plate.zip)](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-plate.zip) and [the base PCB (for-science-base.zip)](https://github.com/peej/for-science-keyboard/blob/master/gerber/for-science-base.zip).

-When uploading the gerber zip files, use the default PCB settings.
+When uploading the Gerber ZIP files, use the default PCB settings.
 The plate PCB thickness should be 1.6mm for the switches to snap into the plate securely.

 # Construction